Quantumgame/quantum-ml/README.md

 # quantum-ml
-Codes for modelling quantum dots and machine learning their parameters (Under development.)
+Codes for modeling quantum dots and machine learning voltage to charge relationships.
+(Under development.)